dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 We're going to try this SVD on a few different choices of hardware including:

 1. A MacBook Pro
-2. A DGX-2, an NVIDIA worksation with 16 high-end GPUs and fast network
+2. A DGX-2, an NVIDIA worksation with 16 high-end GPUs and fast interconnect
 3. A twenty-node cluster on AWS